Ferret Odors 101: A Guide for New Ferret Owners

 But Wait, There's More!

-Spirito said that ferrets are extremely active and will likely get into your trash, so it is best to have a child lock on the trash or keep trash where the ferret can’t get at it.
+Spirito describes ferrets as extremely active animals, which will likely get into your trash, so it is best to have a child lock on the trashcan or keep garbage where the ferret can’t get at it.

 Keep toilet lids closed.
-Spirito told a story about one ferret who liked to get into the toilet and empty all the water out by getting wet and shaking.
+Spirito tells a story about one ferret who liked to get into the toilet and empty all the water out by getting wet and shaking.

-Spirito said she is happy to answer questions about ferret care by email: email@example.com.
+Spirito is happy to answer questions about ferret care by email: firstname.lastname@example.org.

 We'd also like to thank the American Ferret Association for their tips.
 Since 1987, the American Ferret Association (AFA) has worked on these goals: